More Romantic Stories Page

 mouths and giggling.
 Sophie wonder if they were

-telling each other about the valentines they had
+telling each other about the valentine's gifts they

-received at school.
-One pretty girl with long brown
+had received at school.
+One pretty girl with long

-hair stopped and pointed to her face behind the
+brown hair stopped and pointed to her face behind

-When she looked out again, the boys and girls were
+out again, the boys and girls were gone.
+It was

-gone.
-It was cold by the window, but she stayed
+cold by the window, but she stayed there watching

 A florist's truck turned onto Allen Street.
 Sophie